auth0/docs/articles/scopes/current/api-scopes.md

 ### Example: An API called by a third-party application

-Let's say you are building an API that provides bank account information to online payment applications.
+Say you are building an API that provides bank account information to online payment applications.
 At various times, apps may need to read account balances or transfer funds.
 To do this, you create two scopes for your API: one that authorizes read access to an account balance (`read:balance`), one that authorizes fund transfers (`transfer:funds`).
 Your API is registered with Auth0.

 A calling application will request authorization from the user to access the requested scopes, and the user will approve or deny the request.
 The app may request read access to the user's balance by including the `read:balance` scope in its request, access to make fund transfers by including the `transfer:funds` scope in its request, or access to both read the user's balance and transfer funds by including both the `read:balance` and `transfer:funds` scopes in its request.